 David, could you please introduce yourself to the class?

-I’m a writer, historian, educator, woodworker, avid cook and perpetually intrigued baker, assistant gardener, erstwhile physicist, sometime duck rancher, canine valet, world champion tiddlywinks player, former United States ambassador to Saskatchewan, and international elbow model.
+I’m a writer, historian, educator, woodworker, web and print designer, avid cook and perpetually intrigued baker, assistant gardener, erstwhile physicist, sometime duck rancher, canine valet, world champion tiddlywinks player, former United States ambassador to Saskatchewan, and international elbow model.
 I live with my daughter, a basset hound named Sadie, and a vast collection of cookbooks in Durham, North Carolina.

 Is that true?